rcbops-cookbooks/swift-lite/README.md

  * swift-container-server - storage node for container data
  * swift-object-server - storage node for object server
  * swift-proxy-server - proxy for swift storge nodes
- * swift-all-in-one - role shortcut for all object classes and proxy on one machine.

-In small environments, it is likely that all storage machines will have all-in-one roles, with a load balancer ahead of it
+In small environments, it is likely that all storage machines will have all these roles, with a load balancer ahead of it.

 In larger environments, where it is cost effective to split the proxy and storage layer, storage nodes will carry